wenjian-zhou/wenjian-zhou.github.io/_pages/about.md

 I'm a Master's student at the University of Utah, working on rendering with [Prof. Cem Yuksel](http://www.cemyuksel.com/).
 I was fortunate to be advised by [Prof. Beibei Wang](https://wangningbei.github.io/) at Nankai University as a research intern when I was an undergrad at Guangdong University of Technology.

-My interests include appearance modeling and light transport.
+My interests include physically-based rendering, real-time rendering, physically appearance modeling and light transport.